oppiliappan/site/posts/pixel_art_in_GIMP.md

-Sometimes I use a 10x10 grid, `View > Show Grid` and `Edit > Preferences > Default Grid > Spacing`, but that can get jarring at times, so I throw down a couple of guides, drag right or down from the left or top gutters for vertical and horizontal guides respectively.
+Sometimes I use a 10x10 grid, `View > Show Grid` and `Edit > Preferences > Default Grid > Spacing`, but that can get jarring, so I throw down a couple of guides, drag right or down from the left or top gutters for vertical and horizontal guides respectively.

 ### Choosing a Brush